DarrenHobern/limerice/_posts/inspection/2019-02-01-appliancetesting.md

 ---
 Test and Tag for Electrical Safety

-The testing of tools and equipment to ensured that there is no damage to the equipment or its supply lead and that it functions as intended.
+The testing of portable tools, leads and equipment is to ensured that there is no damage to the appliance, the equipment or its supply lead and that it meets the required safety standard and it functions as intended by the manufacturer.
-These tests are required to be carried out at different frequencys depending on the location of the equipment (eg. construction site tools are required to be tested every 3 months.)
+These tests are required to be carried out at different frequencys depending on the location of the equipment.
+Testing is done on a routine basis and for workshop tools and power leads, it is every 12 months.
+Where tools are subject to a harser enviroment (eg. construction site tools) then they are required to be tested every 3 months.

 Some examples are listed below:
+ - Portable power tools
+ - Extension leads
+ - Multi outlet units
- - Electrical equipment
+ - Portable heaters
- - Mobile installation appliances
+ - Cooking appliances
- - Tools and leads
+ - Office equipment (PC's, monitors)